panphora/polystate/README.md

 **Notes**

 * If `selector` is not specified, Polystate will default to targeting the `<body>` element.
-* You can set/unset multiple classes with a single attribute by using the following syntax: `data-click-to-remove-class="[className1,className2] [selector1,selector2](optional)"`
+* You can set/unset multiple classes with a single attribute by using the following syntax with braces: `data-click-to-remove-class="[className1,className2] [selector1,selector2](optional)"`.
+The arguments inside the brances can *NOT* have spaces between them.
 * `selector` isn't assumed to be a class, so it must include either a `.` (for a class selector), `#` (for an ID selector), or `[]` (for an attribute selector)

 ### Set/unset a class when clicking *AWAY FROM* an element